StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 You will do the exercises on your new Vagrant VM.

 ## Part 1 ##
-Create your Vagrant VM and log into it.

-Clone the Github repository to your VM, in your home directory **on the VM**.
-Create a file <your email>-testfile.md, e.g. stud0001-testfile.md.
-Optionally, put some Markdown content in it. ([What's Markdown?](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet))
-Push your change back to Github.

-## Part 2

 Using the skills you learned in the previous lab,  perform the following steps: